 RBDS: Available only in FM mode.
-This feature allows you to search RBDS-equipped stations for a certain category of music format: CLASSIC, COUNTRY, INFORM, JAZZ/RB, ROCK, etc.

-To activate, press MENU repeatedly until RBDS (ON/OFF) appears in the display.
-Use \blacktriangle / \blacktriangledown to toggle RBDS ON/OFF.
-When RBDS is OFF, you will not be able to search for RBDS equipped stations or view the station name or type.
+This feature allows you to search RBDS-equipped stations for a certain category of music format: CLASSIC, COUNTRY, INFORM, JAZZ/RB, ROCK, etc. To activate, press MENU repeatedly until RBDS (ON/OFF) appears in the display.
+Use \bigwedge / \bigvee to toggle RBDS ON/OFF.
+When RBDS is OFF, you will not be able to search for RBDS equipped stations or view the

-To search for specific RBDS music categories: When the desired category appears in the display, press \blacktriangle / \checkmark to find the desired type, then press and release \blacktriangleleft SEEK, SEEK \triangleright or press and hold SCAN to begin the search.
+To search for specific RBDS music categories: When the desired category appears in the display, press \triangle / \bigvee to find the desired type, then press and release \triangleleft SEEK, SEEK \triangleright or press and hold SCAN to begin the search.